This tutorial demonstrates how to make a shared spreadsheet for multiple users in Excel and Google Sheets.

 Tracking changes in Excel also shares the workbook, if it is not already shared.

-- In the Quick Access Toolbar, select Track Changes > Highlight Changes.
+- In the Quick Access Toolbar, go to Track Changes > Highlight Changes.

 - Check Track changes which editing.
 This also shares you workbook. and click OK.

 Any changes made to the workbook are then shown by small triangles in the top left-hand corner of the amended cell.
 If you rest your mouse over a cell that has been changed, the change and author of that change is shown in a comment (note).
 The color of the triangle is different for each author.